nialov/fractopo/README.rst

    # Validation is done explicitly with `run_validation` method
    validated_trace_data = validation.run_validation()

-Trace validation is also accessible as a command-line script, ``fractopo tracevalidate`` which is more straightforward to use than through Python calls.
+Trace validation is also accessible through the ``fractopo`` command-line interface, ``fractopo tracevalidate`` which is more straightforward to use than through Python calls.
 Note that all subcommands of ``fractopo`` are available by appending them after ``fractopo``.

 ``tracevalidate`` always requires the target area that delineates trace data.

 .. code:: bash

-   # Get full up-to-date script help
+   # Get full up-to-date command-line interface help

    fractopo tracevalidate --help